wader/fq/format/leveldb/leveldb_descriptor.md

 ### Limitations

-- fragmented non-"full" records are not decoded further.
+- fragmented non-"full" records are not merged and decoded further.

 ### Authors